tonwhite/tonwhite/README.md

 Konichiwa, Samurai!
 --->

-Some of my simple projects (a LOT more will be soon uploaded to GitHub):
+Way more projects and my 3D portfolio soon will be soon uploaded to GitHub.

 const myProjects = {